What is the California Consumer Privacy Act (CCPA) and How to Become Compliant with Penetration Testing

 Does the CCPA apply to me?

-The CCPA applies to every company in the world, including any entity that does business in California and satisfies at least one of the following:
+The CCPA applies to every company in the world.
+This includes any entity that does business in California and satisfies at least one of the following:

 - Collection of personal data of California residents